Hedge36/Python-code/README.md

 ## Synopsis

-> Backup of local python files, including most of the libraries I have learnt.
-Here are python files including tutorials and projects, notes and documents of something else.
+> Backup of local python files and notes I take, including most of the libraries I have learnt.
+Here are python files including tutorials and projects, notes and documents of something else during my period learning python.

 ## Library Supported

-> - Multiprocess
+> - Multiprocess&Thread
 > - **Numpy**
 > - **Matplotlib**
 > - Pygame